betoule/cosmologix/README.md

 Detailed documentation for each function and module can be found in the source code.
 Autodocs is in preparation [here](https://cosmologix-7920a8.pages.in2p3.fr/).

 ## Release history

+### v0.9.4 (in prep.)
+- Add SH0ES to the list of available priors
+- Compute the dark energy task force Figure of Merit (FoM) from the Fisher matrix for dark energy models
+- Report χ² and fit probability in addition to best-fit parameters
+- Improve the estimate of contour exploration time

 ### v0.9.3 (current)
 - Implement a cache mechanism to mitigate pre-computation delays